 Junior Campus Table Tennis

-Once again 2017 was a very successful year with Table Tennis at the Junior Campus.
+Once again we had s a very successful year with Table Tennis at the Junior Campus.

-It was tremendous to see the enthusiasm, determination and progress many of these players have made throughout 2017.
+It was tremendous to see the enthusiasm, determination and progress many of these players have made throughout the year.
 Many of the Yr 8 students built upon the skills and success of last year.

 There was a good mix of both boys and girls from Yr 7-8 choosing to play Table Tennis.
 Many of these went on to represent the school either in the Southland Yr 7-8 tournament, Oamaru Intermediate Exchange or Southland in a variety of tournaments throughout the year.